Lake County Child Custody Lawyer

 - The anticipated division of parental responsibilities

 Child custody modifications may only be made upon a showing of substantial, material, and unanticipated change of circumstances.
-It is vital that you seek the advice of a qualified child custody lawyer in Lake County for assistance with establishing or modifying custody orders to ensure that the rights of both you and your child are protected.
+It is vital that you seek the advice of an experienced child custody lawyer in Lake County for assistance with establishing or modifying child custody orders to ensure that the rights of both you and your child are protected.

 Contact a Respected Law Firm for All Your Child Custody Needs